Separation of concerns: Aspect-oriented programming

 Aspect-oriented programming allows cross-cutting concerns to be addressed as primary concerns.
 For example, most programs require some form of security and logging.
 Security and logging are often secondary concerns, whereas the primary concern is often on accomplishing business goals.
 However, when designing a program, its security must be built into the design from the beginning instead of being treated as a secondary concern.
 Applying security afterwards often results in an insufficient security model that leaves too many gaps for future attacks.
 This may be solved with aspect-oriented programming.
 For example, an aspect may be written to enforce that calls to a certain API are always logged, or that errors are always logged when an exception is thrown, regardless of whether the program's procedural code handles the exception or propagates it.

 Levels of analysis in artificial intelligence

 In cognitive science and artificial intelligence, it is common to refer to David Marr's levels of analysis.
-At any given time, a researcher may be focusing on (1) what some aspect of intelligence needs to compute, (2) what algorithm it employs, or (3) how that algorithm is implemented in hardware.
+At any given time, a researcher may be focusing on what some aspect of intelligence needs to compute, what algorithm it employs, or how that algorithm is implemented in hardware.
 This separation of concerns is similar to the interface/implementation distinction in software and hardware engineering.

-Normalized systems

-In normalized systems separation of concerns is one of the four guiding principles.
-Adhering to this principle is one of the tools that helps reduce the combinatorial effects that, over time, get introduced in software that is being maintained.
-In Normalized Systems separation of concerns is actively supported by the tools.

-SoC via partial classes

-Separation of concerns can be implemented and enforced via partial classes.